myuw-web-components/myuw-launch-button/README.md

 - **url:** (Required) Set the URL the launch button should link to
 - **buttonText:** Set the text inside of the button.
 If attribute is not present "Launch full app" will appear
+- **aria-label:** Set the ARIA label.
+If not present no aria label is set.
+You should use this to clarify what the launch button does when the buttonText assumes visual context.
+That is, in a widget named "LastPass Enterprise" the default buttonText of "Launch full app" might be quite appropriate as the visual treatment for the launch button in the context of a box with that name, but for say a screen reader jumping to this hyperlink the appropriate label might be "Launch LastPass Enterprise" so that it is clear what this link does when the link is considered in isolation.

 ## Development and contribution